Born to Die: Commercial performance

 In the United Kingdom, Born to Die sold 50,000 copies on its first day of release.
 It debuted at number one on the UK Albums Chart and sold 116,745 copies.
 By accumulating digital sales of 50,007, the album became the fifth album ever to sell upwards of 50,000 downloads in a single week.
 Additionally, it was the fastest selling album of 2012, becoming the first album to reach 100,000 copies sold in that year.
 Born to Die remained atop the chart in its second week, selling an additional 60,000 copies.
-In the UK, the album was certified five-times platinum and by March 2023 had sold 1.4 million copies.
+In the UK, the album was certified six-times platinum and by March 2023 had sold 1.4 million copies.
+On the UK albums chart, Born to Die's chart run and sales were combined with the release of Paradise.

 In France, the album debuted at number one on the French Albums Chart with sales of 48,791, whose 16,968 digital copies.
 The album remained at the top position the following week with 23,888 copies sold.
 With over 1,000,000 copies sold as of September 2019, it is one of the best-selling albums in France of all time.
 In New Zealand, the album debuted and peaked at number two on the charts, spending forty weeks in the chart.
 After the conjunction of Born to Die: The Paradise Edition, the album charted at number six.
 "Born to Die" is the fifty-seventh best charting album of all time in New Zealand.

 In the United States, the album attained first-week sales of 77,000 copies, subsequently debuting at number two on the Billboard 200, behind Adele's 21, and shipped over 500,000 units in the country by January 2013, getting Gold certification.
 On the week ending August 31, 2013, though the album was in its eighty-first week on the chart, it re-entered the top twenty at number 20, selling 13,000 copies.
 As of January 2024, Born to Die has sold 2.3 million copies in the United States, and has been certified five-times platinum by the RIAA for album units equivalent to five million.

 According to the International Federation of the Phonographic Industry (IFPI), Born to Die was the fifth global best-selling album of 2012 with sales of 3.4 million copies.
 By June 2014, the album had sold seven million copies worldwide.
-As of April 2024, the album has allegedly sold eighteen million equivalent album units worldwide since release.